nanuc/laravel-track/README.md

     'track' => \Nanuc\LaravelTrack\Http\Middleware\TrackRequest::class,
 ];
 ```
+Please don't use something different than `track` as the name as otherwise the package will not track correctly.

 Once the middleware has been registered, you may attach it to any of your application's route definitions.
 All routes with this middleware will be tracked.

 ## Usage